-- The parking brake is not sufficient to lock the machine during transport.
+- Use care when loading or unloading the machine into a truck or trailer. - Use full width ramps for loading the machine into a truck or trailer. - The parking brake is not sufficient to lock the machine during transport.
 Always secure the power unit and/ or attachment to the transporting vehicle securely using straps, chains, cables, or ropes.
-Both the front and rear straps should be directed down and outward from the machine. - Shut off the fuel supply to the power unit during transport on a truck or trailer. - If equipped, turn the battery disconnect switch to the Off position to shut off electrical power.
+Both the front and rear straps should be directed down and outward from the machine. - Shut off the fuel supply to the power unit during transport on a truck or trailer. - Turn the battery disconnect switch to the Off position to shut off electrical power.